nervosnetwork/ckb/rpc/README.md

 *   `current_time`: [`Timestamp`](#type-timestamp) - The timestamp for the new block.

-    CKB node guarantees that this timestamp is larger than the median of previous 37 blocks.
+    CKB node guarantees that this timestamp is larger than the median of the previous 37 blocks.

     Miners can increase it to the current time.
-It is not recommended to decrease it, since it may vialate the median block timestamp consensus rule.
+It is not recommended to decrease it, since it may violate the median block timestamp consensus rule.

 *   `number`: [`BlockNumber`](#type-blocknumber) - The block number for the new block.